pontakornth/basicbike/README.md

 # Basic Bike

-Mock application for bike renting business
+Mock application for bike renting business.
+The purpose is for demonstrating usage of JPA and Ormlite.

 ## What can it do?
 1. User can search bike of their choice.